luizbgomide/sovereign/spells.md

 Creatures under the effect of Greater Dominate Person display numerous small tics and magically-compelled quirks of behavior that may provoke puzzlement in casual observers and will give away the mental influence entirely to an onlooker with at least Magic-0 skill who can observe them for at least an hour.

 ### Pull Object - Level 4
-A single visible target is selected, whereupon whatever contents that target may possess are extracted and placed in the caster’s hands.
+The contents of single visible target are extracted and placed in the caster’s hands.

 If used on a cabinet, backpack, pocket, or other such container it can be no larger than an armoire, and the caster can choose whether or not to receive any particular object from inside it, being instantly appraised of its contents when the spell is cast.